 The waterfall is situated at Glencar Lough, which extends into Sligo.

-Be sure to take a walk around the lake, one of 10 across the county.
+Visitors can walk around the lake, one of 10 across the county.

 The nearby TeaSHED Café is a great place to stop, grab a bite to eat, and savor the fabulous scenery nearby.